Reeds – Consenus Indicates Potential 441.9% Upside

-Reeds with ticker code (REED) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+Reeds with ticker code (REED) have now 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
 The range between the high target price and low target price is between 2.5 and 2 calculating the mean target price we have 2.33.
 Now with the previous closing price of 0.43 this is indicating there is a potential upside of 441.9%.
-There is a 50 day moving average of 0.61 and the 200 moving average now moves to 0.8.
-The company has a market cap of $22m.
-Find out more information at: http://www.drinkreeds.com
+The 50 day moving average now sits at 0.58 and the 200 moving average now moves to 0.8.
+The market cap for the company is $18m.
+Company Website: http://www.drinkreeds.com

 Reed’s develops, manufactures, and sells natural hand-crafted beverages in the craft specialty foods industry in the United States, Canada, Asia, Europe, Australia, and South America.
 Its products include Reed’s craft ginger beers; Virgil’s craft sodas; and Virgil’s zero sugar sodas.
 Reed’s sells its products to natural food and gourmet retailers, grocery store chains, mass merchants, club stores, convenience and drug stores, liquor stores, industrial cafeterias, and on-premise bars and restaurants through distributors and independent distributor partners, as well as directly.
 The company was formerly known as Original Beverage Corporation and changed its name to Reed’s in 2001.
 Reed’s was founded in 1987 and is headquartered in Norwalk, Connecticut.